-A wide range of complementary therapies are available for pain, although they do not all have a strong evidence base.
+A wide range of complementary therapies are available for pain.
 What works varies a lot between people, so you may want to try different things.

 Some things which people with chronic pain have found helpful include:

 Massage, especially myofascial release massage - this is not appropriate for everyone, so check first!